nicoverbruggen/phpmon/README.md

 PHP Monitor is a universal application that runs on Apple Silicon **and** Intel-based Macs.

 * macOS 10.15 Catalina or higher (works on macOS 11 Big Sur)
-* Homebrew is installed in `/usr/local/homebrew` or `/opt/homebrew` (the default)
+* Homebrew is installed in `/usr/local/homebrew` or `/opt/homebrew`
 * The brew formula `php` has to be installed (which version is detected)
 * Laravel Valet 2.13 or higher

-_Please note that future versions of PHP will not work automatically, minor changes are usually required to add support for newer versions of PHP.
-You may need to update your Valet installation to keep everything working if a major version update of PHP has been released._
+_You may need to update your Valet installation to keep everything working if a major version update of PHP has been released._

 ## 🚀 How to install